Guinea Pig Care Guide

 4 Min Read

-Bringing guinea pigs into your home is the start of a joyful and rewarding journey!
+ringing guinea pigs into your home is the start of a joyful and rewarding journey!
 These gentle little animals thrive on love, routine, and the right care.
 From providing a spacious, cozy living environment to offering a balanced diet rich in hay, fresh veggies, and Vitamin C, there’s so much you can do to help them live a long, healthy, and happy life.
 With daily interaction, clean surroundings, and the companionship of another piggy friend, your guinea pigs will not only feel safe—they’ll flourish.
 Whether you’re a new owner or simply brushing up on the basics, this guide covers everything you need to know to give your piggies the best start in their forever home.

-Guinea Pig Basics Lifespan: 5–7 years (some live longer with excellent care)
+Guinea Pig Basics Lifespan 5–7 years (some live longer with excellent care)

 Companionship: Guinea pigs are social and thrive in pairs or small groups